Israel-Hamas prisoner swap set to start on Tuesday

 MEDIA CAPTIVATED

-The campaign to free Shalit has often made Israeli headlines and the media in Israel has focused on little else since Netanyahu declared a week ago that he had secured his freedom.
+The campaign to free Shalit has often made Israeli headlines and the media in Israel has focussed on little else since Netanyahu declared a week ago that he had secured his freedom.

 In the second phase of the swap expected to take place in about two months, a further 550 Palestinian prisoners will be freed, officials said.